John Grych, Ph.D.

 Psychology

-Dr. Grych’s primary research interests focus on understanding factors that promote resilience in children and adolescents, the potential for bystander intervention to reduce sexual and physical violence, and the study and measurement of aggression in family and romantic relationships.
+Dr. Grych’s primary research interests focus on understanding factors that promote resilience in children and adolescents exposed to chronic stress, trauma, and discrimination.
+We are particularly interested in families and schools as contexts for healthy development.
+We also have longstanding interests in the study and measurement of aggression in family and romantic relationships and in the prevention of intimate partner violence.

 Research Lab: Resilience and Relationships Lab